StableCredit/stable-credit/README.md

 # 🚀 Deploy A Network

 > **Note**
-> This project enables upgradeability by via the **OpenZeppelin Hardhat Upgrades** method.
+> This project enables upgradeability via the **OpenZeppelin Hardhat Upgrades** method.
 More info on upgradable contracts can be found [here](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).
 For details on ownership and upgrading, follow [this](https://forum.openzeppelin.com/t/openzeppelin-upgrades-step-by-step-tutorial-for-hardhat) tutorial.

 #### Configure